Elisabeth Bagréeff-Speransky: Marriage and family life

 Speranskaya passed the state examination to be a home teacher in 1819 and began teaching children.
 In 1821, Speransky returned to Saint Petersburg.
-Blackwood states that it was because of an inappropriate love interest with his daughter and a military officer, who historian Erik Amburger identifies as Georg Weikard.
+Blackwood states that it was because of an inappropriate love interest between his daughter and a military officer, who historian Erik Amburger identifies as Georg Weikard.
 The relationship was terminated but Speranskaya became despondent and attempted suicide.
 Speransky began to draft plans to reorganize the provincial governments for more efficiency and took charge of finding Speranskaya a suitable husband, hosting numerous social events to allow her the opportunity to mix with society.
 She became the companion of Maria Kochubey, who treated her as if she were a daughter and Speranskaya resigned herself to allow her father to choose her husband.
 That year, she was appointed as a lady-in-waiting to Elizabeth Alexeievna, Empress of Russia.

 In August 1822, Speranskaya married Prince Alexander Frolov-Bagreev, the governor of the Chernigov Governorate.
 Frolov-Bagreev was the nephew of Kochubey's husband, the brother of his mother, Agrafena Pavlovna Kochubey.
 Initially, they lived in Chernihiv, but in May 1824 the couple moved to Saint Petersburg when Frolov-Bagreev took a post in the Ministry of Finance of the Russian Empire.
 The couple were not well-suited, as Speranskaya's circle were intellectuals and artists while Frolov-Bagreev was a dull simpleton.
 He was described by Speranskaya's biographer, Victor Duret, as "égoïste et méfiant" (selfish and distrustful), although he exhibited polite manners.
 He was often silent, behaving with an air of superiority and completely ignoring his wife.
 Speranskaya was a charismatic and charming hostess whose salon was attended by Saint Petersburg's celebrated artists, scientists, and statesmen.
 Among her frequent guests were Alexander and Karl Bryullov, Nikolay Karamzin, Adam Mickiewicz, Alexander Pushkin, Ivan Turgenev, and Pyotr Vyazemsky.
 Pushkin remained a close friend until his death.

 At the beginning of 1824, the couple had a son, whom they named Mikhail, and two years later, a daughter, Maria.
 During this time, Frolov-Bagreev had mismanaged funds at the bank and lost a large sum of money, which Speranskaya rectified by selling her jewels.
 In 1825, Tsar Alexander died and was succeeded after the Decembrist revolt by his brother, Nicholas.
 Speranskaya brought an English governess to help her with the children and in 1828 published her first book, Чтение для малолетних детей (Readings for Young Children) for them.
 She wrote other children's stories and short plays for them and began publishing stories anonymously in local newspapers.
 Her second son, Alexander, was born around 1830 but died when two-years old.
 In 1831, Speransky borrowed money and bought his daughter an estate, Velyka Burimka, where she raised her children.
 The estate covered 92,000 acre and encompassed seven villages.
 Devastated by her son's death, Speranskaya left the Russian Empire for the first time in 1833 and traveled to the Dutch seaside resort of Scheveningen, where she wrote poetry in English and Russian.